coqaxyz/coqa-xyz-ai-test-agent/docs/architecture.md

 The AI Testing Agent is designed as a modular, extensible system for automated test generation and execution.
 It leverages large language models (LLMs) to analyze source code, generate appropriate test cases, and execute those tests to provide comprehensive test coverage.

+This architecture represents a simplified version of the approach used in [coqa.xyz](https://coqa.xyz), a professional AI-powered testing platform.
+While this implementation covers the core concepts, [coqa.xyz](https://coqa.xyz) extends these principles with enterprise-grade features.

 ## System Components

 ### Core Components